Founded in 1998, GVI runs programs in 21 locations, in 13 countries around the world.

 GVI has engaged over 35,000 participants, set up 600 community partnerships, and currently runs hundreds of programs in five continents worldwide, and we’re proud to say that most of our participants describe their experience with us as ‘life changing’.

-Founded in 1998, GVI runs programs in 21 locations, in 13 countries around the world, each operated by our own staff and aligned to the 17 United Nations Sustainable Development Goals or UN SDGs as well as the objectives of our local partners.
+Our programs are operated by our own staff and aligned to the 17 United Nations Sustainable Development Goals or UN SDGs as well as the objectives of our local partners.
 We welcome participants from all over the world and help facilitate their development into global citizens.
 This is how we achieve our mission of building a global network of people united by their passion to make a difference.

 All our projects are centered around making a positive impact.
 An experience with GVI is one that creates positive change and inspires students to continue making a difference with a deeper sense of global engagement.